gizzmo123456/AMS-Build/CI-Host/README.md

 to all logged in users.
 The UAC objects caches project data for UAC.__update_project_TTL seconds (default 30 seconds).
 It is designed to prevent excessive file reads.

+Also. its worth noting that a project will display 'Not found' if the user does not have access.

+Also get project info and get build info returns the default values if the user does not have access to the project meaning that get_project_info and get_project_build_info can not be used to determin if a project exist or not nor if the user has access to it.